Whitepaper

 Task: A task consists of an instruction that is accompanied by multiple responses to be ranked by human contributors.
 The task is considered complete only when sufficient and high quality preference data points are collected for the task.

-Worker: The entity used to describe human contributors regardless of the associated miner.
-Miners are expected to curate their pool of workers in terms of quality and domain expertise to specialize, and workers are free to be associated with different miners’ organisations (hotkeys).
+Contributor: The entity used to describe human contributors regardless of the associated miner.
+Miners are expected to curate their pool of contributors in terms of quality and domain expertise to specialize, and contributors are free to be associated with different miners’ organisations (hotkeys).

-Task generation begins with the Instructor creating instructions for Tasks based on randomly sampled combinations of Task Seeds.
-The list of Task Seeds is initially defined by Tensorplex Labs, and will incorporate more diverse task seeds based on organic requests / future collaborations with interested parties.
+Task generation begins with Validators running Synthetic Task API.
+First, the initial instructions for Tasks is based on randomly sampled combinations of Task Seeds such as Persona Dataset.
+The list of Task Seeds is designed to incorporate more diverse task based on organic requests / future collaborations with interested parties.
 Inspired by the Self Instruct framework, a few-shot prompting technique will be employed on a sample of existing task seeds for SOTA LLMs to generate Tasks with new instructions.
-A filter will also be applied to check against the Global Task Database which stores completed and rejected Tasks by running a series of semantic filters and comparators.

-For the Task instructions that are generated successfully, the Augmenter will perform several iterations of augmentation on the initial Task instruction to produce n-set of different Task instructions that deviates from the original Task instruction progressively.
+For the Task instructions that are generated successfully, several iterations of augmentation on the initial Task instruction is performed to produce n-set of different Task instructions that deviates from the original Task instruction progressively.
 The goal of such augmentation is for LLMs to follow the augmented prompts and produce objectively subpar responses in order to build the synthetic ground truth for human preference ranking scoring.
-This is critical in assessing and assigning Miner trust to the worker pool to build a reliable Dojo participant community.
+This is critical in assessing and assigning Miner trust to the contributor pool to build a reliable Dojo participant community.

-The original Task instructions, along with the augmented Task instructions will be sent to the Output Generator, where LLM is used to generate the responses to the corresponding instructions.
-Depending on the domain, various prompting techniques such as CoT and execution feedback may be applied to ensure reasonable and compilable responses are produced for workers’ ranking.
+The original Task instructions, along with the augmented Task instructions will be sent to LLMs to generate the responses to the corresponding instructions.
+Depending on the domain, various prompting techniques such as CoT and execution feedback may be applied to ensure reasonable and compilable responses are produced for contributors’ ranking.

-Next, the Obfuscator will apply data obfuscation of various layers/forms on the responses which prevents the participants from performing lookup attacks.
-The obfuscation process will not affect the functionality or quality of the response.
+Next, the validators will apply data obfuscation of various layers/forms on the responses which prevents the Miners/Contributors from performing lookup attacks.
+The obfuscation process will not affect the functionality or quality of the response, as the obfuscation will be removed when retrieved from the database.

-Finally, after applying data obfuscation, the task which contains the original instruction and the responses generated from the original and augmented instructions will be compiled and managed by Task Manager, which the Miners obtain the tasks from.
+Finally, after applying data obfuscation, the task which contains the original instruction and the responses generated from the original and augmented instructions will be compiled, shuffled and distributed to Miners.

-Once the task is assigned to the Miner, the Miners can decide how to pass this task to the Participant, who may be a separate entity.
-The Participant’s outputs are associated with the respective Miner's hotkey for scoring and reward calculations.
+Once the task is assigned to the Miner, the Miners can decide how to pass this task to the Contributors, who may be a separate entity.
+The Contributor’s outputs are associated with the respective Miner's hotkey for scoring and reward calculations.
 These are the various methods for task assignment and completion:

-Dojo Interface: Miners who prefer to mine conveniently can create a personalized API key through the CLI, which will then be used by the Participants to contribute through the Dojo Interface.
+Dojo Interface: Miners who prefer to mine conveniently can create a personalized Dojo API key through the provided CLI suite, which will then be used by the Contributors to participate through the Dojo Interface.

 Scoring Mechanism